 Ingredients

 - 3 Fuyu persimmons, peeled, core removed, and pulped.
 Should be about 1 cup of pulp.
-I use a potato masher to pulp them
+Use a food processor to make your life easy

 - 1 cup chopped nuts - walnuts, almonds, hazelnuts .... or mix all three